Skip to main content

 SHARE

-Towering above Broad Street and John F. Kennedy Avenue on the north side of City Hall, the 50-foot-tall Philly Holiday Tree is decorated with over 6,000 pure white LED lights, plus 100 stunning meteor lights.
-The massive Abie Concolor/White Fir is supported by a custom-made base adorned with the Philly skyline.
+Towering above Broad Street and John F. Kennedy Avenue on the north side of City Hall, the 50-foot-tall Philly Holiday Tree is decorated with more than 6,000 pure white and color LED lights, plus 100 stunning meteor lights.
+The massive concolor/white fir is supported by a custom-made base adorned with the Philly skyline.

-And, if you listen closely, you’ll notice the base playing classic seasonal songs and holiday messages in multiple languages, representing Philadelphia’s diverse community.
+And, if you listen closely, you’ll notice the base playing classic seasonal songs and holiday messages of “joy” and “love” in multiple languages, representing Philadelphia’s diverse community.

-This year, the City of Brotherly Love marks the arrival of the holiday tree and holiday season with a full weekend of free events from December 5 to 7, 2024.
+This year, the City of Brotherly Love marks the arrival of the holiday tree and holiday season with the tree lighting and festivities on Thursday, December 4, 2025 from 6 to 8 p.m.

 Sponsored